 if (ident == global.saveid)

-show_debug_message("saved data status " + string(status) + " error " + string(error));
+show_debug_message("Save status = " + string(status) + ", error = " + string(error));

 else if (ident == global.loadid)

 var buffstring = buffer_read(global.loadbuff, buffer_string);

 show_debug_message("read string from buffer " + buffstring);

-As a final note for loading, if you pass in a filename that begins with working_directory it will skip checking in the save directory for the file and load it directly from the datafiles (the included files in your game).
+As a final note for loading, if you pass in a filename that begins with working_directory it will skip checking in the save directory for the file and load it directly from the datafiles folder.
 This means that you don't have to mount the save directory and should make it a lot faster.